bnnyng/garden/content/fleeting-notes/20231221-application-santa-fe-institute-undergraduate-research.md

 >Although the field of AI is currently dominated by the pre-programming paradigm, where the robot is instructed to perform specific behaviors, we believe the notion of embodiment can help us evolve truly intelligent artificial systems.

-- Related to my fascination with [[an-embodied-cognitive-science]]!
+- Related to my fascination with [[literature-notes/1999-clark-an-embodied-cognitive-science]]!
-- Interestingly, reminds me of [[on-proof-and-progress-in-mathematics]]; indeed, the four-color graph thing is referenced in the [“Limits” theme page](https://santafe.edu/research/themes/limits)
+- Interestingly, reminds me of [[1994-thurston-on-proof-and-progress-in-mathematics]]; indeed, the four-color graph thing is referenced in the [“Limits” theme page](https://santafe.edu/research/themes/limits)
 	- Can we consider computational tools to be a part of our cognition?
 Intuitively, people reject this.
 So for body and environment to feel integrated into cognition, we still need to have a sort of conscious understanding at the knowledge level.
 ## [Past projects](https://www.santafe.edu/engage/learn/projects)